- Campus Resources

 - Never make choices for the student.
 It is the student’s decision whether or not to make a police report, tell parents, or go to a clinic for care.
 However, there may be times when the Title IX coordinator and/or Deputy Coordinator must contact local police in the interest of campus safety.

-- Check the College policy to determine next steps.
+- Check the College policy to determine the next steps.